ying2025/aibrix/docs/source/getting_started/quickstart.rst

 Install AIBrix
 ^^^^^^^^^^^^^^

-Get your kubernetes cluster ready, run following commands to install aibrix components in your cluster.
+Install Docker and Kubernetes, get your Kubernetes cluster ready, and run the following commands to install AIBrix components in your Kubernetes cluster.

 .. note::
     If you just want to install specific components or specific version, please check installation guidance for more installation options.